aery32/aery32-refguide/source/modules.rst

         return 0;
     }

+.. _sending-arbitrary-wide-spi-data:

-Sending arbitrary wide spi data
+Sending arbitrary wide SPI data
 '''''''''''''''''''''''''''''''

 The last parameter of ``aery_spi_transmit()`` function indicates for the spi peripheral whether the current transmission is the last on.
 If true, chip select line rises immediately when the last bit has been written.
 If it is defined false, CS ine is left low for the next chunk of the transmission.
 This feature allows to operate with spi buses with arbitrary wide shift registers.
 For example, to read and write 32 bit wide spi data you can do this: